aorogat/MASBench/README.md

 This repository supports ongoing research in multi-agent systems, memory architectures, and LLM evaluation methodologies.

-If you use or extend this codebase, please cite the corresponding papers listed in the experiment-specific README files.
+If you use or extend this codebase, please cite the corresponding papers.

-### License

-[Specify your license here]

 ---